Virginia Democrats compete in primary for closely watched governor's race

 Six in 10 Republicans believe Trump's baseless assertion that he lost because of voting fraud, a Reuters poll from March 30-31 showed.

-Dozens of judges rejected lawsuits asserting voting irregularities, and election officials across the country have said the 2020 vote was safe and secure.
+Dozens of judges rejected lawsuits asserting voting irregularities, and election officials across the country have said the 2020 vote was secure.

 ((Gabriella.Borter@thomsonreuters.com; 646 223 5942;))